Codeinwp/wp-product-review/readme.txt

 - Add rich snippet ( schema ) to your posts

 == Changelog ==
+= 3.7.1 - 2019-08-24  =

+* Improve UI for AMP requests
+* Fix CSS conflict with some themes
+* Make rating column sortable in listing screen

 = 3.7.0 - 2019-07-04  =

 * Add rating scale out of 5